yelu/lccrf/README.md

 -d Data file to train the model.

 A blank line sperates query from query.
-Within each query, every line is a word token.
-Within each line, the first integer is the label id.
-The remaining integers are features triggered at current word token.
+Within each query, each line is a word token.
+Within each line, the first integer is the label id and the remaining integers are features triggered at current word token.

     [label id] [f1] [f2] ...             <- query #0, word #0
     [label id] [f1] [f2] [f3] ...        <- query #0, word #1